Nicosia: Medieval Nicosia

-In 1373/1374, Nicosia was occupied and ravaged by the Republic of Genoa and in 1426 by the Mamluk Sultanate.
+In 1373/1374, Nicosia was occupied and ravaged by the Republic of Genoa and again in 1426 by the Mamluk Sultanate.

-In 1489, when Cyprus came under the rule of the Republic of Venice, Nicosia became their administrative centre and the seat of the republic.
-The Venetian governors saw it as a necessity for all the cities of Cyprus to be fortified due to the Ottoman threat.
-In 1567 Venetians built new fortifications in Nicosia —which are well-preserved to this day— demolishing the old walls built by the Franks as well as other important buildings of the Frankish era including the King's Palace, other private palaces and churches and monasteries of both Orthodox and Latin Christians.
+In 1489, when Cyprus came under the rule of the Republic of Venice, Nicosia became the island's administrative centre and the seat of the republic.
+The Venetian governors considered it necessary for all the cities of Cyprus to be fortified because of the growing Ottoman threat.
+In 1567 the Venetians constructed new fortifications around Nicosia—which are well-preserved to this day—demolishing the old walls built by the Franks, as well as other important buildings of the Frankish era including the King's Palace, other private palaces and churches and monasteries of both Orthodox and Latin Christians.
 The new walls took the shape of a star with eleven bastions.
-The design of the bastion is more suitable for artillery and a better control for the defenders.
-The walls have three gates, to the north Kyrenia Gate, to the west Paphos Gate and to the east Famagusta Gate.
-The river Pedieos used to flow through the Venetian walled city.
-In 1567 it was diverted outside onto the newly built moat for strategic reasons, due to the expected Ottoman attack.
+The design was better suited to artillery warfare and allowed defenders greater control over the city's defences.
+The walls have three gates: Kyrenia Gate to the north, Paphos Gate to the west, and Famagusta Gate to the east.
+The Pedieos River once flowed through the Venetian walled city.
+In 1567, it was diverted outside the newly built moat for strategic reasons, in anticipation of the expected Ottoman attack.